 My Background – Childhood

-My father was a self-made man who worked for his own education and become Finance Officer in a Textile Factory and had opened up his own children’s clothing store which employed my mother and my aunt.
+My father was a self-made man who worked for his own education and became the Finance Office at a Textile Factory.
+He later opened up his own children’s clothing store and employed my mother and aunt there.

-At the time that I was born by 1958, Cuba was in a state of flux.
-There had been in government a longstanding dictatorship of Batista which was being threatened by a social democratic revolution which was being led by Fidel Castro.
-Fidel, as he was commonly called, was promising the formation of a democratic government and had gained the support of much of the middle class, including my parents.
+1958 Cuba was in a state of flux.
+There had been in government the longstanding dictatorship of Batista which was being threatened by a social democratic revolution led by Fidel Castro.
+Fidel, as he was commonly called, was promising the formation of a democratic government and had increasingly gained the support from much of the middle class, including my parents.

-I was born 15 July 1958.
+I was born on 15 July 1958.
 The revolution successfully took command of the country in January 1959.
-The country immediately went into a state of major change where within a short period of time it was obvious a democratic government was not being delivered but instead a communist government.
+Cuba immediately went into a state of major change where within a short period of time it was obvious a democratic government was not being delivered but instead a communist regime.

-By January 1961 my family had lost all of its possessions, its business, its home and bank accounts, business assets – all had been confiscated by the communist government and nationalised as assets of the country.
+By January 1961 my family had lost all of its possessions, the business, business assets and our home and bank accounts – all had been confiscated by the communist government and nationalised as assets of the country.

-In January 1961, my family left Cuba with only those possessions that could be packed into 2 suitcases per person and flew at that time to Miami, Florida.
-We had some friends in the United States but the future was very uncertain, and Miami, Florida as of 1961 was a very small town.
+In January 1961, my family left Cuba with only possessions that could be packed into 2 suitcases per person and flew to Miami, Florida.
+We had some friends in the United States but the future was very uncertain as Miami in 1961 was a very small town.
 Within a short period of time, my family moved to New York City where there were better prospects of finding work as a labourer.

 Eventually we settled into a working class Irish and Italian neighbourhood in Queens, New York.
 We were the only Latino family for many years to come.
-We settled into the area and my family eventually became superior tenants of an apartment building which we resided.
-In addition, my father worked two outside jobs – one during the day as a restaurant/half member in private club called Princeton Club operated for the benefits of the alumni of Princeton University.
-That job was during the day and in the evenings he worked at Neilson in an office environment.
+We settled into the area and my family eventually became superintendents of an apartment building where we resided.
+In addition, my father worked two outside jobs – one during the day as a restaurant/half member in the Princeton Club, a private club operated for the benefits of Princeton University alumni.
+In the evenings he worked at Neilson in an office environment.

-We lived in a small 2 bedroom apartment where my mother still resides until this day.
+We lived in a small 2 bedroom apartment where my mother still resides to this day.

-Woodside Queens was the working class neighbourhood of second generation immigrants, predominately Catholic.
+Woodside in Queens was a working class neighbourhood consisting of second generation immigrants who were predominately Catholic.
 We lived across the street from St Teresa’s Church and Elementary School where we were educated.
-My entire education was in fact within the Catholic School at McLancy High School, Manhattan College and St John’s University School of Law.
+My entire education was in fact within Catholic Institutions: McLancy High School, Manhattan College and St John’s University School of Law.

-The family expended a considerable amount of its resources assisting immigration of all other family members from Cuba, that being my aunts and uncles, many of whom resided in our neighbourhood for considerable periods of time.
+My family expended a considerable amount of its resources assisting all of our other family members immigrate from Cuba that being my aunts and uncles, many of whom resided in our neighbourhood for considerable periods of time.

 Teenager in New York

-My father’s health did not do well working 3 jobs and he essentially died of a heart attack when I was aged 16.
-I was just entering my junior year at High School.
-His death has always had a profound impact on me as it was in some ways unexpected.
+When I was entering my junior year of High School at just the age of 16, my father died of essentially a heart attack.
+His death has always had a profound impact on me as it was, in some ways, unexpected.
 He had a history of heart disease and was in hospital due to a recent heart attack.
-However, he was to be discharged the day that he died.
+However, he was due to be discharged the day that he died.
 He died in the early morning hours.
-The Code Blue was called and no doctor was on staff to respond to the Code Blue.
-The Code Blue was attended to be hospital staff and I have always felt his death could have been prevented had a doctor been on duty at the hospital at the time.
+A Code Blue was called but there was no doctor was on staff to respond to the Code Blue.
+The Code Blue was attended to by hospital staff but I have always felt his death could have been prevented had a doctor been at the hospital on duty at the time.

-Thereafter, I had to fend for myself in all matters, financial, education decisions, and career direction.
-It was a challenging path with many mistakes, and as they say you learn from the mistakes.
+Thereafter, I had to fend for myself in all matters: financial support, education decisions and career direction.
+It was a challenging path with many mistakes, but as they say you learn from your mistakes.

 College – Law School

-I entered the labour force, working on weekends, evenings and school breaks to pay my way through college and Law School.
-I was fortunate to receive a small scholarship to Law School.
+In order to pay my way through college and Law School, I had to enter the labour force and worked evenings, weekends and even during school holidays/breaks.
+I was fortunate enough to receive a small scholarship to Law School.

-My family history and personal upbringing, I believe, influenced me to look towards a career in social justice as I took degrees in political science (Government) and history at Manhattan College.
+I believe that my family history and personal upbringing have influenced me to look towards a career in social justice and as such I took courses in political science (Government) and history at Manhattan College.

-I had a strong calling to try to use my skills to help others, and I thought the field of politics would be appropriate.
-I was advised that a Law School Degree would be helpful for that career and hence, that was the motivation for my attendance at Law School at St John’s University.
+I felt a strong calling to use my skills to help others, and thought the field of politics would be appropriate in achieving that.
+I was advised that a Law School Degree would be helpful for a career in politics, hence, the motivation behind my attendance at Law School at St John’s University.

-My exposure to politics whilst in Law School lead me to realise that a political career was probably not suited to my personality as I felt there was a considerable lack of ethics in the political world that I was exposed to locally.
+Local exposure to politics whilst in Law School lead me to realise that a political career was probably not suited to my personality as I felt there was a considerable lack of ethics in the political world.

 Career – Personal Injury Lawyer

-Eventually I graduated Law School and after exploring options, I settled for a career in Personal Injury Law.
-My primary drive for Personal Injury over other areas of the Law is its ability to provide a level of social justice.
+After graduating Law School and exploring my career options, I eventually settled for a career in Personal Injury Law.
+I chose Personal Injury over other areas of Law for its ability to provide a level of social justice.

-My view is that we create society where there are arrangements to allow for the injured to be compensated for their injury or in other words, assisted a rebuilding their lives after their accident.
+My view is that we create a society where there are arrangements to allow for the injured to be compensated for their injury or, in other words, assistance in rebuilding their lives after an accident.
 We do so by means of private insurance and insurance arrangements.

-Those arrangements exist for motor vehicle accidents, for accidents in a public area and for consequences of the negligence of professional such as doctors.
+Those arrangements exist for motor vehicle accidents, accidents in a public area and for the consequences of negligence from professionals such as doctors.

 I came to first practice in this area of Law while working with small firms who acted for the injured persons and then expanded my knowledge of that area of Law by working for insurance companies.

-My experience made it very clear to me that insurance world had a role to play in assisting our community so long as it performed its role correctly, that being by delivering compensation to those entitled to that compensation because they have been injured and their injury had been caused by the fault of another person or entity.
-It provided me with great satisfaction to achieve compensation for someone injured and in particular, I am just grateful for getting to know an injured person from after their accident until I am able to personally deliver to them compensation at or after a trial.
+My experience made it very clear to me that the insurance world had a role to play in assisting our community, so long as it performed its role correctly.
+That being through the deliverance of compensation to those entitled because they have been injured and their injury had been caused by the fault of another person or entity.
+It provided me with great satisfaction being able to achieve compensation for someone injured and, in particular, I am grateful for getting to know an injured person after their accident all the way through until I am able to personally deliver compensation to them at or after a trial.

 In New York City I eventually became known as a Trial Lawyer.
-A large measure of time as a lawyer was spent in Court.
+A large measure of my time as a trial lawyer was spent in Court.

 New York to Melbourne, Australia

-In 1984 I met an Australian and we married in 1985.
-We lived in New York City until 1994 when we considered our options as to where we would like to raise a family.
-Between 1984 and 1994 I had travelled numerous times to Australia for holidays and to visit my wife’s family, which lived in Melbourne, Australia.
+In 1984 I met and Australian woman and we later married in 1985.
+We lived in New York City until 1994 when it came time to consider our options as to where we would like to raise a family.
+Between 1984 and 1994 I had travelled numerous times to Australia for holidays and to visit my wife’s family, who lived in Melbourne, Australia.

-I had watched Melbourne, Australia transform itself in those 10 years considerably and by 1994 we formed a view that its future looked bright.
+I had watched Melbourne transform itself in those 10 years considerably and by 1994 we formed a view that a future in Melbourne looked bright.

-Whilst we had an extended family and friends in the New York City area, our primary focus was where we wished to raise a family.
-The options of the New York City were its surrounding neighbourhood or relocating to Melbourne, Australia.
-In the end, we decided to move to Melbourne, Australia where we re-established our careers here and raised our family here.
+Whilst having extended family and friends in the New York City area, our primary focus was where we wished to raise a family.
+Our options in the New York City were its surrounding neighbourhoods or relocating to Melbourne, Australia.
+In the end, we decided to move to Melbourne where we re-established our careers here and raised our family.

-I have been here now for 21 years since that move.
-I can say that it has been a wonderful decision.
+I have been here now for 21+ years since that move and I can say that it has been a wonderful decision.

-Life in Melbourne, Australia is rich in so many ways.
+Life in Melbourne is rich in so many ways.

-I was initially employed in the TAC team with the client being the TAC (Transport Accident Commission).
-Phillips Fox was the initial Law Firm used by TAC, the government agency, its advisor during the time period being the relevant legislation in relation to its existence was being drafted and after the commencement of its existence.
-In other words, Philips Fox and its legal team have been the longest advisers to the TAC as of 1995 when I joined them.
+I was initially employed in the TAC team with the client being a government agency known as the TAC (Transport Accident Commission).
+Phillips Fox was the initial Law Firm used by the TAC and was their advisor during the period of time when the relevant legislation in relation to its existence was being drafted and after the commencement of its existence.
+In other words, Phillips Fox and its legal team have been the longest advisers to the TAC as of 1995 when I joined them.